Developing Consistent Earth System Data Records for the Global Terrestrial Water Cycle

 We intend to construct data records for all variables back to 1950, recognizing that the post-satellite data will be of higher quality than pre-satellite (a reasonable compromise given the need for long-term records to define interannual and interdecadal variability of key water cycle variables).
 A distinguishing feature will be inclusion of two variables that reflect the massive effects of anthropogenic manipulation of the terrestrial water cycle, specifically reservoir storage, and irrigation water use.

-Distributed by the Goddard Earth Sciences Data and Information Services (GES DISC)
+Distributed by NASA's Goddard Earth Sciences Data and Information Services (GES DISC).